Is NXP Semiconductors NV (NXPI - GuruFocus.com

 Company Overview

-NXP Semiconductors NV is a leading supplier of high-performance mixed-signal products.
-The firm significantly dominates the automotive market, supplying microcontrollers and analog chips for automotive clusters, powertrains, infotainment systems, and radars.
-They also serve the industrial and Internet of Things, mobile, and communications infrastructure sectors.
-With a current stock price of $203.21, the company's market cap stands at $52.40 billion.
-The company's fair value, according to our GF Value, is $224.07.
+NXP Semiconductors NV, a leading supplier of high-performance mixed-signal products, has gained significant market share in the automotive industry, supplying microcontrollers and analog chips for various applications.
+The company, which acquired Freescale Semiconductor in 2015, also serves the industrial and Internet of Things, mobile, and communications infrastructure sectors.
+With a market cap of $52.60 billion and sales totaling $13.20 billion, the company's stock price stands at $204.2, while its fair value (GF Value) is estimated at $224.08.

 Understanding the GF Value

-The GF Value is a proprietary measure that reflects the intrinsic value of a stock.
-It is calculated considering historical trading multiples, a GuruFocus adjustment factor based on past performance and growth, and future business performance estimates.
-The GF Value Line provides an overview of the fair value at which the stock should ideally trade.
-If the stock price significantly deviates from the GF Value Line, it may be overvalued or undervalued, affecting its future returns.
+The GF Value is a unique measure of a stock's intrinsic value, calculated based on historical trading multiples, a GuruFocus adjustment factor, and future business performance estimates.
+The GF Value Line on our summary page provides an overview of the stock's fair trading value.
+If the stock price is significantly above the GF Value Line, the stock is likely overvalued, and its future return may be poor.
+Conversely, if it is significantly below the GF Value Line, its future return will likely be higher.

-For NXP Semiconductors NV, the stock appears to be fairly valued according to our GF Value.
-This suggests that the long-term return of its stock is likely to be close to the rate of its business growth.
+According to GuruFocus' valuation method, NXP Semiconductors NV (NXPI, Financial) appears to be fairly valued.
+The GF Value estimates the stock's fair value based on historical multiples, an internal adjustment based on past business growth, and analyst estimates of future business performance.
+At its current price of $204.2 per share, NXP Semiconductors NV stock indicates a fair valuation.
+As such, the long-term return of its stock is likely to align closely with the rate of its business growth.

-Investing in companies with low financial strength could result in permanent capital loss.
-Therefore, reviewing a company's financial strength is crucial before deciding to buy shares.
-NXP Semiconductors NV has a cash-to-debt ratio of 0.35, ranking worse than 83.51% of companies in the Semiconductors industry.
-Based on this, GuruFocus ranks NXP Semiconductors NV's financial strength as 6 out of 10, suggesting a fair balance sheet.
+Companies with poor financial strength offer investors a high risk of permanent capital loss.
+To avoid this, it's crucial to review a company's financial strength before purchasing shares.
+Both the cash-to-debt ratio and interest coverage of a company are great ways to understand its financial strength.
+NXP Semiconductors NV has a cash-to-debt ratio of 0.35, ranking worse than 83.19% of companies in the Semiconductors industry.
+The overall financial strength of NXP Semiconductors NV is 6 out of 10, indicating fair financial health.

 Profitability and Growth

-Investing in profitable companies, especially those with consistent profitability over the long term, is less risky.
-NXP Semiconductors NV has been profitable 10 over the past 10 years.
-Over the past twelve months, the company had a revenue of $13.20 billion and an Earnings Per Share (EPS) of $10.57.
-Its operating margin is 28.42%, which ranks better than 91.66% of companies in the Semiconductors industry.
+Consistently profitable companies offer less risk for investors.
+Higher profit margins usually dictate a better investment compared to a company with lower profit margins.
+NXP Semiconductors NV has been profitable 10 years over the past decade.
+Over the past twelve months, the company had a revenue of $13.20 billion and Earnings Per Share (EPS) of $10.57.
+Its operating margin is 28.42%, ranking better than 91.98% of companies in the Semiconductors industry.
 Overall, the profitability of NXP Semiconductors NV is ranked 9 out of 10, indicating strong profitability.

-Growth is an essential factor in the valuation of a company.
-The 3-year average annual revenue growth rate of NXP Semiconductors NV is 17.2%, ranking better than 63.67% of companies in the Semiconductors industry.
-The 3-year average EBITDA growth rate is 26.3%, ranking better than 54.94% of companies in the Semiconductors industry.
+Growth is probably the most important factor in the valuation of a company.
+A faster-growing company creates more value for shareholders, especially if the growth is profitable.
+The 3-year average annual revenue growth of NXP Semiconductors NV is 17.2%, ranking better than 63.67% of companies in the Semiconductors industry.
+The 3-year average EBITDA growth rate is 26.3%, ranking better than 55.06% of companies in the Semiconductors industry.

 ROIC vs WACC

-Comparing a company's return on invested capital (ROIC) to its weighted average cost of capital (WACC) can also evaluate a company's profitability.
-If the ROIC exceeds the WACC, the company is likely creating value for its shareholders.
-Over the past 12 months, NXP Semiconductors NV's ROIC was 17.27 while its WACC was 9.82.
+Another way to evaluate a company's profitability is to compare its return on invested capital (ROIC) to its weighted cost of capital (WACC).
+Return on invested capital (ROIC) measures how well a company generates cash flow relative to the capital it has invested in its business.
+The weighted average cost of capital (WACC) is the rate that a company is expected to pay on average to all its security holders to finance its assets.
+If the ROIC is higher than the WACC, it indicates that the company is creating value for shareholders.
+Over the past 12 months, NXP Semiconductors NV's ROIC was 17.27, while its WACC came in at 9.77.

 Conclusion

-In conclusion, NXP Semiconductors NV (NXPI, Financial) stock appears to be fairly valued.
+In conclusion, the stock of NXP Semiconductors NV (NXPI, Financial) gives every indication of being fairly valued.
 The company's financial condition is fair, and its profitability is strong.
-Its growth ranks better than 54.94% of companies in the Semiconductors industry.
+Its growth ranks better than 55.06% of companies in the Semiconductors industry.
 To learn more about NXP Semiconductors NV stock, you can check out its 30-Year Financials here.